Ursula Gielen Global Psychology Book Award

 Examples include psychological interventions at the micro- and macro-levels, multinational organizations, questions of mental health, pedagogy, peace and war, gender roles, contributions of indigenous psychologies to global psychology, textbooks that integrate theory, research and practice from around the globe, edited volumes integrating contributions from scholars around the world, and overviews of international and global psychology.

-Winners will be announced in early 2013, presented with a certificate, and invited to give an address at the August APA 2013 Convention in Honolulu, Hawaii.
+Winners will be presented with a certificate, and invited to give an address at the APA Convention.
 They will receive one full payment of the convention fee and a stipend of $500 to help fund their attendance at the convention.

 In judging the contribution of each book, the following set of guidelines will be used: